openstate/stembureaus/README.md

    - Fill in the email addresses of the gemeenten
    - Add the name(s) of the election(s) for each gemeenten in which it participates.
 NOTE: make sure that these names are exactly the same as the name(s) of the election(s) in `app/config.py`
 - Buy and download the most recent 'BAG Adressen - Uitgebreid - CSV' from https://geotoko.nl/datasets?rid=24b6070d-5a92-4109-8fcd-a1d7cc000801 (NB: from the moment that gemeenten start to update the stembureaus till election day you need to buy and download the latest monthly released version of this file)
-   - download the 'bag-adressen-full-nl.csv' file into `docker/docker-entrypoint-initdb.d/`
+   - download the 'bag-adressen-full-nl.csv.zip' file into `docker/docker-entrypoint-initdb.d/`
    - `unzip bag-adressen-full-laatst.csv.zip`
    - `bag.sql` will automatically load the data when docker starts for the first time; if you want to update the data later the you can simply go to the `docker` folder and run `sudo ./update_bag.sh`
       - Copy `docker/update_bag.sh.example` to `docker/update_bag.sh` and edit it